Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 - `Behavior Parameters` - The parameters dictating what Policy the Agent will receive.
   - `Behavior Name` - The identifier for the behavior.
 Agents with the same behavior name will learn the same policy.
-If you're using [curriculum learning](Training-Curriculum-Learning.md), this is used as the top-level key in the config.
   - `Vector Observation`
     - `Space Size` - Length of vector observation for the Agent.
     - `Stacked Vectors` - The number of previous vector observations that will